natix-x/Telco-Customer-Churn-Prediction/README.md

 1. Classification report - great importance in our is attached to recall of "Yes" value as we want our model to misclassify as little as possible customers that want to stop using company's service.
 2. Display confusion matrix.
 3. Roc auc score.

+## Support vector classifier

+As being not fully satisfied with received evaluation I also chose SVM and do GridSearchCV

 ## Results and conclusions